-Consistent with current practice adopted in D.21-07-010, SDG&E is proposing to maintain use of the SAPC methodology when implementing new sales forecasts, as discussed in detail in the revised prepared direct testimony of SDG&E witness Ray C. Utama (Chapter 2).
-In line with (RDP 6) regardingproviding greater rate and bill stability, SDG&E believes continuing to use the SAPC methodology will help smooth out volatility in class average rate changes due to changes in sales caused by economic factors, technology adoption, and load departure.
+Consistent with current practice adopted in D.21-07-010, SDG&E is proposing to maintain use of the SAPC methodology when implementing new sales forecasts, as discussed in detail in the prepared direct testimony of SDG&E witness Ray C. Utama (Chapter 2).
+In line with (RDP 6) regarding greater rate and bill stability, SDG&E believes continuing to use the SAPC methodology will help smooth out volatility in class average rate changes due to changes in sales caused by economic factors, technology adoption, and load departure.

-11 Additionally, SDG&E is proposing to maintain the current revenue allocation methodologies for the PPP subcomponents, as adopted in D.21-07-010, with modification to 12 13 accommodate division of the current M/L C&I customer class into the Medium Commercial 14 class and Large C&I class.
-Further, as mMost PPP subcomponents are dependent on 15 Commission-adopted sales forecasts, which are updated annually viawhen a new sales forecast 16 adopted annually in SDG&E's Energy Resource Recovery Account (ERRA) Forecast Applications., A.22-05-025 filed May 31, 2022,18-SDG&E is proposing to continue the current 17 methodology to update its PPP rates annually via implementation advice letter.
-Updating PPP 18 19 subcomponents annually based on the most recently adopted sales forecast and latest PPP revenue requirements reflects the most up-to-date conditions and is the most equitable way to 20 minimize potential cost shifts between customer classes based on the current adopted revenue 21 allocation methodologies of the PPP subcomponents.
-22
+Additionally, SDG&E is proposing to maintain the current revenue allocation methodologies for the PPP subcomponents, as adopted in D.21-07-010, with modification to accommodate division of the current M/L C&I customer class into the Medium class and Large C&I class.
+Further, as most PPP subcomponents are dependent on Commission-adopted sales forecasts, when a new sales forecast adopted annually in SDG&E's Energy Resource Recovery Account (ERRA) Forecast Application, A.22-05-025 filed May 31, 2022, 15 SDG&E is proposing to update its PPP rates via implementation advice letter.
+Updating PPP subcomponents annually based on the most recently adopted sales forecast reflects the most up-to-date conditions and is the most equitable way to minimize potential cost shifts between customer classes based on the current adopted revenue allocation methodologies of the PPP subcomponents.